Las Vegas Lights FC: Stadium

+Colors and badge

 The Lights name was announced on August 29, 2017, after being decided in an online poll ahead of five other finalists, including Las Vegas FC, Las Vegas Silver, Club Vegas, Viva Vegas and Las Vegas Action.
 The name evokes the Las Vegas Strip and Downtown Las Vegas, where many buildings use neon lights and signage.
 The neon imagery is also reflected in the club's crest, a rotated version of the Welcome to Fabulous Las Vegas sign bordered by neon tubes.
 The crest also features text written in neon tubes, as well as a pink star.
 The team's colors, blue, yellow, and pink, were submitted by fans and are derived from the city's traditional seal.

-The club's jerseys are manufactured by BLK and include the logos of sponsors Zappos and Findlay Toyota.
-The home jersey was designed by Zappos's art director and is primarily black with the team's color in neon trim.
-The underside has an emoji smiley face covered in confetti, to be used in goal celebrations when pulled up and over players' heads.
-The away jersey is primarily white, with light blue and yellow accents and was unveiled with players donning a body painted replica.
+The club's inaugural jerseys were manufactured by BLK and included the logos of sponsors Zappos and Findlay Toyota.
+The home jersey was designed by Zappos's art director and was primarily black with the team's color in neon trim.
+The underside had an emoji smiley face covered in confetti, intended to be used in goal celebrations when pulled up and over players' heads.
+The away jersey was primarily white, with light blue and yellow accents and was unveiled with players donning a body painted replica.

+For the 2020 season, the Lights planned to have a set of 17 home jerseys—one for each home match—as part of a fan contest.
+They were all planned to retain the main color scheme of yellow, blue, and pink, and reflect local communities in Clark County.